 Table of Contents

-When we reallocate limited road space in a crowded city to bicycles, the problem we introduce is this – in London for example, only one in 50 road users are cyclists, and that’s only during peak hour.
-The rest of the time that precious road space simply goes to waste because it’s so woefully underused.
+When we reallocate limited road space in a crowded city to bicycles, the problem we introduce is this – in London for example, at best only one in 50 road users are cyclists, and that’s only during peak hour.
+The rest of the time that precious road space goes to waste because it’s woefully underused.